 Keep in mind:

-• Interface bisect returns the index (i) where is just the right position of the one or more searching elements (e).
+• bisect returns the index (i) where is just the right position of the searching element (e).
 If returns i, each element in a[i:] is larger than e.
+The returned i might be out of range.

-• Interface bisect_left returns the index (i) where is just the left position of the one or more searching elements (e).
+• bisect_left returns the index (i) where is just the left position of the searching element (e).
 If returns i, each element in a[:i] is smaller than e.

-• Only apply to sorted sequence.
-No error raised if applied to non-sorted sequence.
-Programmers need to make sure about it.
+• could only be applied to sorted sequence, no error raised if applied to non-sorted sequence.

 Module bisect also offers us two insert methods: